Brushing aside speculation, coalition govt decides to complete constitutional term

 Govt decides to complete constitutional term amid deepening political crisis

-During the meeting, chaired by Prime Minister Shehbaz Sharif, the coalition partners also agreed to give a tough time to Imran Khan.
+During the meeting, chaired by Prime Minister Shehbaz Sharif, the coalition partners also agreed that they will give a tough time to Imran Khan.

 Talking to the media at the conclusion of the coalition partners' meeting, Federal Minister for Railways Khawaja Saad Rafique said that the government will take "all necessary steps" for the country's stability.